-: It was a dream!
+It was a dream!

-- In one The New Adventures of Winnie the Pooh episode "Rock-a-Bye Pooh Bear", Piglet keeps on having a recurring nightmare of he and his friends going out on a picnic, then a storm sweeping all of them away and leaving him all alone.
+- In the The New Adventures of Winnie the Pooh episode "Rock-a-Bye Pooh Bear", Piglet keeps on having a recurring nightmare of he and his friends going out on a picnic, then a storm sweeping all of them away and leaving him all alone.
 He refuses to sleep because of this, and his friends decide that the only way to placate his fear is to reenact the dream in real life to show him that they're not going to disappear.
 However, the exact same thing happens in real life, only Piglet doesn't realize that it isn't a dream, so when he finds out that he can actually find all his friends again, he does so to change the dream, and has to be told by them at the end that it wasn't a dream this time.

 - Played straight in an episode of The Simpsons.
 Lisa, competing with the new girl who's as smart (if not smarter) than she is as well as being younger than her, tries so hard to win first chair saxophone she passes out from lack of air.
 She wakes up to see the band teacher leaning over her.

 Well, that was a close one, he says.
 "But you made it.
 Lisa:

 I won first chair?
 Teacher: